thawn/VPRD/README.md

 ### Reproduce data preprocessing

-Please note that your computer needs a GPU that supports OpenCL in order to execute this notebook
+Please note that your computer needs a GPU that supports OpenCL in order to execute this notebook.

 Execute the notebook docs/notebooks/data_merging.ipynb